Benko11/supaplexeditor/README.md

   - Highlight special ports (green colour)
   - View all levels within a file
   - Add link for the author
-  - TBD:
   - implement new API
   - make selection buttons into labels
   - implement functionalities into selection buttons
   - add support for LST files

 - 0.2.2.1 (29 July 2018)

   - Fix of the wrong `LEVELS.DAT` file
   - Uniform GIT system across all branches

 - 0.2.2 (29 July 2018)

   - Replace `LEVELS.DAT` file with the original level set, rather than mine